Fine Arts

 – Véronique Devoldère, Chair of Fine Arts

-With Paris as its extraordinarily rich cultural setting, the PCA Fine Arts Department promotes the development of artistic skills, the expression of creative processes, and an informed awareness of how art practice intersects with current visual, cultural and societal concerns.
+Set within Paris as an exceptionally rich cultural context, the PCA Fine Arts Department fosters the development of artistic practice through the cultivation of technical skill, creative inquiry, and critical awareness of how contemporary art intersects with visual, cultural, and societal concerns.
+The program supports the formation of artists whose work is grounded in both historical knowledge and experimental engagement with current practices.

 Faculty